serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/QuickFilterAttribute/QuickFilterAttribute.md

 # QuickFilterAttribute constructor
 **namespace:** *[Serenity.ComponentModel](../../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Indicates that this property should have a quick filter on grid.
+Indicates that this property should have a quick filter on the grid.

 ```csharp
 public QuickFilterAttribute(bool value = true)